 We examine the Centros decision through the lens of SB 826 – the California statute mandating a minimum number of women on boards.
 SB 826, like the Centros decision, raises questions about the scope of the internal affairs doctrine and its role in encouraging regulatory competition.
 Despite the claim that US corporate law is characterized by regulatory competition, in the US, the internal affairs doctrine has led to less variation in corporate law than in Europe.
 We theorize that this is due to the shareholder primacy norm in US corporate law which results in the internal affairs doctrine focusing on matters of shareholder interest and, primarily, shareholder economic interest.
 We argue that the internal affairs doctrine should be understood within the context of the shareholder primacy norm and therefore directed to rules oriented to enhancing firm economic value.
 In contrast, EU corporate law has traditionally had broader stakeholder orientation.
 We posit that the limited impact of the Centros decision, an impact which differed significantly from its predicted revolutionary effect, can be attributed to the greater focus of EU corporate law on social ordering and extra-shareholder interests.
 This difference leads to a new understanding of SB 826 as reflecting a move toward more EU-style governance focused on social ordering.
 Ironically, California’s adoption of SB 826 may portend a movement of the United States towards Centros-style governance.
 Under this analysis, we argue that SB 826 should not be viewed as inconsistent with the internal affairs doctrine since it involves social ordering rather than purely shareholder interests.

 Fisch, Jill E. and Davidoff Solomon, Steven, "Centros, California’s “Women on Boards” Statute and the Scope of Regulatory Competition" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2075.

 Administrative Law Commons, Business Administration, Management, and Operations Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Comparative and Foreign Law Commons, European Law Commons, Industrial Organization Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Public Policy Commons